rensjaspers/ngx-data-loader/projects/ngx-data-loader/README.md

 ## Description

-The `NgxDataLoaderComponent` is an Angular component for easy async data loading.
-It handles error handling, cancel/reload strategies, and template display logic.
+`NgxDataLoaderComponent` is a powerful tool for simplifying asynchronous data loading in Angular.
+By abstracting away complex tasks such as error handling, cancel/reload strategies, and template display logic, it enables developers to focus on what matters most: building robust applications that deliver seamless user experiences.

 To use it, provide a `loadFn` that returns an `Observable` of the data, and optional templates for each loading phase.